OgataiKhan/vue-boolzapp/README.md

 - Each new message displays the correct time it was sent or received.

 - After sending a message, the status of the active user displayed above will change to "sta scrivendo..." ("typing...") until the response arrives.
-Then it will change to "online" for 2 seconds, and finally it will display the time of the last messages received from that contact.
+Then it will change to "online" for 2 seconds, and finally it will display the time of the last message received from that contact.

 ![Typing](screenshots/typing.png)